alecperkins/shiny/README.md

 ## Module spec helpers
 Using the placeholders does get a bit repetitive.
 Shiny includes helpers.
+The `+extends` mixin takes a module name and any variants.
+For subvariants, separate the variant group and the variant value with a space.

 So these extends:
 ```sass